 Agitation

 Some people may appear very calm and serene towards the end of their life.
 Some people, however, can become quite agitated and restless.
-People may have hallucinations which may or may not be pleasant for them.
+People may hallucinate which may or may not be pleasant for them.
 Medical professionals need to identify the cause of any agitation and treat it.
 It may be the side effect of a medication or other problems such as constipation or being unable to pass urine.
 Medication can be given to resolve the problem and relieve any hallucinations.
 If the anxiety is caused by a spiritual concern, religious or spiritual figures may visit.
 Any anxiety may also be relieved by having any questions about the end of life answered or spending more time with friends and family.

 What happens at the end of life?